ngesa254/Shujaa/README.md

 :rugby_football: A reliable source of Kenya Sevens rugby news.
 If you’re a hardcore Kenya Sevens fan or a rugby trivia nut then this easy-to-navigate app is definitely for you.

+## Upcoming Features

-This all encompassing collection of all things Rugby Union includes a huge range of awesome features for your Android device.
+This all encompassing collection of all things Rugby Union includes a huge range of awesome upcoming features for your Android device.

 * All the latest news on the Shujaa and other Kenya national teams and Super Cup
 * Great videos of our incredible ABs in action